kendallmiller/kendallmiller.github.io/_posts/2023-07-03-minimizing-waste-in-your-saas.md

 The farther you go down this path, the less your thinking is supported by data and the riskier the paths are.
 Let's say you have 80% confidence in each decision on the path - by the time you've gone four decisions in, you're at 40%.
 Those are poor odds.

-> Instead, don't outrun your data - pick an action that is affordable, build and deploy it, and get more data.
+> Don't outrun your data - pick an action that is affordable, build and deploy it, and get more data.

 ## Prioritize Building